andybrodie/xml2csv/README.md

 This is a command line utility and library to convert XML files to CSV files, according to a configuration provided by the user.

 This software is maintained on Github at http://www.github.com/andybrodie/xml2csv.
+See the [Github project wiki](https://github.com/andybrodie/xml2csv/wiki) to get started, specifically the [Tutorial](https://github.com/andybrodie/xml2csv/wiki/Tutorial).

 xml2csv relies on the following third party software, each with it's own separate license: